Skip to main content

 Loaner Laptop Program

 The loaner laptop program is an optional program for faculty and staff seeking to further protect their data and privacy while travelling internationally.
-Ontario Tech IT Services – Equipment Standards will provide the loaner laptop and the fee is $30 for travel less than 1 month in duration.
+Ontario Tech IT Services will provide the loaner laptop and the fee is $30 for travel less than 1 month in duration.
 Researchers must pay the fee via their eligible funds.

 Requests should be submitted 1 week prior to travel and must include a 15-digit university account number for billing XXXXXX-XXXX-XXXXX.